foundriesio/docs/source/reference/linux-ota.rst

 --------------------------------------

 Over-the-air (OTA) update systems provide a secure means of updating a device remotely.
-The Linux microPlatform has choosen to support a framework based on on the TUF_/Uptane_ specifications.
+The Linux microPlatform has chosen to support a framework based on on the TUF_/Uptane_ specifications.
 This is implemented by using root file systems managed with OSTree_ and the Aktualizr_ open source project.